AmanAswal/100daysChallenge/README.md

 Note: You can make your own Curriculum also.
 The main goal behind this challenge is to be consecutive to learn/practice for 100 days.

 ## This Curriculum Includes the Following:
+1. Aptitude and Reasoning.
+2. Programming Language.
+3. Competitve Coding.
+4. Data Structures and Algorithms.
+5. <em>will update here later</em>

-# Will add the curriculum & resources as soon as people start taking this challenge.
+##### Will add the curriculum & resources as soon as people start taking this challenge.